-(a) Herbal Therapy Distinction.
-A licensee seeking Committee approval to employ herbal therapy as part of his/her acupuncture practice must complete 30 hours of continuing education per renewal cycle, and at least ten hours of those 30 hours shall be directly related to Herbology.
-Pursuant to 243 CMR 5.10, the licensee must also have at least 15 hours of continuing education credits directly related to acupuncture, and at least five hours directly or indirectly related to acupuncture or herbology.
+(a) Renewal of Herbal Therapy Distinction.
+A licensee authorized by the Committee to employ herbal therapy as part of his or her acupuncture practice must complete 30 hours of continuing education per renewal cycle, and at least ten hours of those 30 hours shall be completed in courses directly related to herbology.
+Pursuant to 243 CMR 5.10, the licensee must also have completed at least 15 hours of continuing education credits in courses directly related to acupuncture, and at least five hours completed in courses directly or indirectly related to acupuncture or herbology.

-5.10: continued

-(b) For licensees certified by the Committee to employ herbs in the practice of acupuncture, failure to comply with the continuing education requirement of 243 CMR 5.10(1)(a) regarding the study of herbal medicine will result in the non-renewal of the certification to employ herbology as a part of the license’s acupuncture practice.
-An applicant failing to meet the herbology continuing education requirements may still have his/her license to practice acupuncture renewed, provided the licensee has otherwise complied with all other applicable provisions of 243 CMR 5.07 and 243 CMR 5.10.
+(b) Herbology CAE.
+For licensees certified by the Committee to employ herbs in the practice of acupuncture, failure to comply with the continuing education requirement of 243 CMR 5.10(1)(a) regarding the study of herbal medicine will result in the non-renewal of the certification to employ herbology as a part of the license’s acupuncture practice.
+An applicant failing to meet the herbology continuing education requirements may still have his or her license to practice acupuncture renewed, provided the licensee has otherwise complied with all other applicable provisions of 243 CMR 5.07 and 243 CMR 5.10.
 However, the license issued will no longer contain an herbology distinction.
+A licensee seeking to revive his or her lapsed herbology authorization on its own must satisfy such CAEs in herbology as determined by the Committee.

 (2) Quality of Education.
 The Committee anticipates that licensees will maintain the high standards of the profession in selecting quality educational programs to fulfill the continuing education requirement.
 All continuing education programs or courses must be formal learning programs relevant to the study or practice of acupuncture, which contribute directly to the professional competence of the licensee.
 Continuing education courses may include certain courses in Western medicine.
 However, at least 15 hours of the 30 hours of continuing acupuncture education shall be spent in courses directly related to acupuncture.